-Treats mental illness and behavior disorders.
-Used in tetanus and blood disorders such as porphyria.
-Also treats severe nausea and vomiting and reduces anxiety before surgery.
+Treats mental illness, behavior disorders, tetanus, blood disorders such as porphyria, and severe nausea and vomiting.
+Also used to reduce anxiety before surgery.

 Brand Name(s):There may be other brand names for this medicine.